-curriculum, as appropriate within the early childhood special education context.

-3.8 Plans for effective content instruction appropriate for young children in the special education setting and provides multiple ways for young learners to demonstrate their learning development.

-TPE 4: Planning Instruction and Designing Learning Experiences for All Students

-- 4.2 Applies knowledge of the Infant/Toddler Learning and Development Foundations, Preschool Learning Foundations, California Preschool Curriculum Frameworks, and state-adopted student standards for Kindergarten, as well as principles of Universal Design for Learning (UDL), to effectively plan and design learning experiences for all children that incorporate recommended, evidence-based practices. - 4.3 Applies knowledge of early development (birth through Kindergarten) when identifying and selecting developmentally appropriate strategies, culturally and linguistically relevant and appropriate materials, and designing effective sequencing interventions to engage children in learning across developmental and curricular - 4.4 Uses and adapts resources, instructional materials, and a range of technology, including assistive technology, to facilitate students' equitable access to the curriculum. - 4.5 Identifies each child's strengths, preferences, and interests in collaboration with families to engage the child in active learning within and cross routines, activities, and environments. - 4.7 Uses systematic and consistent instructional and intervention strategies
+- 4. Identifies key content appropriate for young children as identified in the California Infant/Toddler and Preschool Learning Foundations for planning developmentally appropriate curriculum and learning activities for young children in the special education setting. - 5.
+Use knowledge about students and learning goals to organize the curriculum to facilitate student understanding of subject matters, and make accommodations and/or modification as needed to promote student access to the curriculum, as appropriate within the early childhood special education context. - 8.
+Plans for effective content instruction appropriate for young children in the special education setting and provides multiple ways for young learners to demonstrate their learning development. - TPE 4: Planning Instruction and Designing Learning Experiences for All Students - 2.
+Applies knowledge of the Infant/Toddler Learning and Development Foundations, Preschool Learning Foundations, California Preschool Curriculum Frameworks, and state-adopted student standards for Kindergarten, as well as principles of Universal Design for Learning (UDL), to effectively plan and design learning experiences for all children that incorporate recommended, evidence-based practices. - 3.
+Applies knowledge of early development (birth through Kindergarten) when identifying and selecting developmentally appropriate strategies, culturally and linguistically relevant and appropriate materials, and designing effective sequencing interventions to engage children in learning across developmental and curricular - 4.
+Uses and adapts resources, instructional materials, and a range of technology, including assistive technology, to facilitate students' equitable access to the curriculum. - 5.
+Identifies each child's strengths, preferences, and interests in collaboration with families to engage the child in active learning within and cross routines, activities, and environments. - 7.
+Uses systematic and consistent instructional and intervention strategies (e.g., peer-mediated interventions, positive behavior support, explicit feedback and consequences, scaffolding) to promote child engagement and support positive learning experiences across all contexts - 9.
+Collaboratives, creates and implements instruction and intervention activities based on individualized learning goals and outcomes for children and families that support access, learning, and participation across developmental and curricular domains. - 11.
+Implements services described in the IFSP/IEP (i.e., following the plan for the frequency, intensity, and duration of instruction and intervention) to achieve the child's outcomes or goals across learning experiences. - 12.
+Provides instructional and intervention support for young children with disabilities who are dual language learners to assist them in learning English, while continuing to develop skills through the use of their home language. - 4.13 Uses coaching and consultation strategies with families and other professionals to facilitate positive adult-child interaction, instruction and